mateuszlewko/OpraDB/README.md

 for last node on a path, we don't need to ensure that there is a property `flight` on edge outgoing from last node (there may not be).

-In next example let's that we want to travel from Poland to USA only through specific countries:
+In next example we want to travel from Poland to USA only through specific countries:

 ```ocaml
 MATCH NODES x, y